 Regis College supports the efforts of secondary school officials and governing bodies to have their schools achieve regionally accredited status and, thus, to provide reliable assurance of quality educational preparation of applicants for admission to college.

 1,954 undergraduate and graduate students from twenty-six states and thirty countries

 30 percent of our population consists of minority and international students

 Over 90 percent of undergraduates receive some form of financial assistance

-Over 50 percent of undergraduates are first-generation college students
+Over 40 percent of degree-seeking undergraduates are first-generation college students

 Tuition, Room & Board

 (2016-2017 Academic Year)